pryley/site-reviews/readme.txt

 - Added a review assignment setting
 - Added additional System Information
+- Changed review assignment in SQL queries to use strict assignments by default (it was previously using loose assignments, use the new "review assignment" setting to change this back)
 - Fixed autoloading of the PHP multibyte polyfill
 - Fixed multisite compatibility
 - Fixed review limits validation for assigned reviews